datastax/cassandra-data-apis/graphql/README.md

 GraphQL APIs.
 * `/graphgl-schema`: Provides an API for exploring and creating schema, in database terminology this is know as: Data Definition Language (DDL).
-In Cassandra these are the queries that create, modify, drop keyspaces and tables e.g. `CREATE KEYSPACE ...`, `CREATE TABLE ...`, `DROP TABLE ...`.
+In Cassandra these are the queries used to create, modify, drop keyspaces and tables e.g. `CREATE KEYSPACE ...`, `CREATE TABLE ...`, `DROP TABLE ...`.
 * `/graphql/<keyspace>`: Provides an API for querying and modifying your Cassandra tables using GraphQL fields.

+#### Keyspaces

+For each keyspace created in your Cassandra schema, a new path is created under the root `graphql-path` (default is: `/graphql`).
+For example, a path `/graphql/library` would created for the `library` keyspace when it is added to the Cassandra schema.

 **Tip:** If your application wants to focus on a single keyspace then the environment variable `DATA_API_KEYSPACE=<your keyspace>` can be added to the